nickgerace/dotfiles/README.md

 Only `zsh` needs to be installed as all shell-based dotfiles are custom and configured manually.
 That being said, if `starship` is installed, it will use the configuration file linked to `$HOME/.config/starship.toml`.

-### Does the bootstrapper offer options beyond setting up dotfiles?
+### Does the `make` target do more than setup dotfiles?

-The bootstrapper only sets up dotfiles by default.
+The script only sets up dotfiles by default.
-However, for certain Linux distributions and for macOS, you can optionally install packages and setup the base system (e.g. install an opinionated set of base packages with a package manager).
+However, for certain Linux distributions and macOS, you can optionally install packages and setup the base system (e.g. install an opinionated set of base packages with a package manager).
+This is referred to "bootstrapping" in the script.

 ### Is WSL2 supported?